 The NDF, established in 1994, allows the U.S. government to respond rapidly to high priority nonproliferation and disarmament opportunities, which are unanticipated or unusually difficult.
 The NDF has the authority to undertake projects notwithstanding any other point of law and its funds are available until expended (i.e. it possesses ‘no-year money’).
 NDF maintains expertise in policy development, negotiations, program management, financial operations, and contract administration to ensure the work is accomplished in the most secure, safe, and cost-efficient manner possible.
 NDF is a global operation, with projects executed worldwide, often in areas where other U.S. government programs lack authority.
 The NDF typically has a small footprint when working in foreign countries and maintains readiness for fast and flexible responses to a wide variety of situations.
 For this reason, NDF resources are not committed to any project or region in advance, unlike traditional assistance programs.
 The Fund has established a record of real threat reduction achievement.
 Examples include destroying WMD facilities, removing nuclear material from unsecured areas, and securing WMD until it can be eliminated.

-The NDF typically has 35-45 active projects ongoing, worth a total of over $150 million.
+The NDF typically has 20-25 active projects ongoing, worth a total of more than $350 million.
 The following projects, some of which are still underway, are examples of such activities:

 -- Removed more than 100 pounds of at-risk highly enriched uranium (HEU) from the Vinca Institute in Belgrade, Serbia, to secure storage in Russia, regulated by the International Atomic Energy Agency.

 -- Facilitated the safe removal of nuclear infrastructure from Libya to secure facilities in the United States within a few weeks time.